REGISTERING FOR EMPLOYEES’ TAX [PAY-AS-YOU-EARN (PAYE)]

-Top Tip: The way you register for tax & customs and update your existing details has changed from 12 May 2014.
+Top Tip: The way you register for tax, customs and update your details changed from 12 May 2014.
 For more information, click here.

-According to law, an employer must apply for registration with the South African Revenue Service (SARS) within 21 days after becoming an employer, unless none of the employees are liable for normal tax.
-Application to register as an employer for Pay-As-You-Earn (PAYE), Skills Development Levy (SDL) and Unemployment Insurance Fund (UIF) must be made on an EMP101e form – Payroll Taxes – Application for Registration.
+According to law, an employer must register with the South African Revenue Service (SARS) within 21 business days after becoming an employer, unless none of the employees are liable for normal tax.

 Registering as a branch

 Where an employer has, for registration purposes, applied for separate registration of branches of the enterprise, each branch is considered to be a separate employer.